SoulDeplane/Intermediate-Code-Generation-for-Compiler/README.md

-# C-Modern Compiler Front-End & TAC Generator
+# Intermediate Code Generation for Compiler

 A robust, educational-focused compiler front-end for a modern subset of C. Built with **Flex** and **Bison**, this tool performs lexical analysis, syntax parsing, semantic validation, and generates Three-Address Code (TAC).